Placeholder-Software/Dissonance/docs/Reference/Networking/IServerClientState.md

 ### PacketLoss : float

-Get the estimated packet loss for this client (0 to 1).
+Get the estimated packet loss factor for this client (0 to 1).

 ## Events